-Figure 9.6 TCF Read Operation (TCF \rightarrow CPU)
+Figure 9-5-3 TCF Read Operation (TCF \rightarrow CPU)

 Timer F is a 16-bit timer/counter that increments with each input clock.
-The value set in output compare register F is constantly compared with the value of timer counter F, and when they match the counter can be cleared, an interrupt can be requested, and the port output can be toggled.
+When the value set in output compare register F matches the count in timer F, the timer can be cleared, an interrupt can be requested, and the port output can be toggled.
 Timer F can also be used as two independent 8-bit timers.